robrohan/stitch/README.md

 ## Building from Source

-Stich is using _clang_ by default.
+Stitch is using _clang_ by default.
 You'll need to make sure that is installed and setup.

 ### The Basics